jwilber/old_website/_posts/2014-12-15-permutation-test.markdown

 {% endhighlight %}

-The above code simple creates k permutations of our data
+The above code simple creates k permutations of our data.

-For our test statistic, we observe the following distribution:
+For our test statistic, we observe the following distribution of values:

 <img src="/images/hist1.png" width="450px" height="450px" />

-I should also breifly that while the two are often confused,the above sampling scheme is not the same process as bootstrapping (which samples with replacement).
+I should also briefly clarify that while the two are often confused,the above sampling scheme is not the same as bootstrapping.
+Bootstrapping samples with replacement.

 ### 3. Conduct Permutation Test and Obtain P-Value